in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

  - @Autowired private UserRepository userRepository: Auto wiring the user repository.
  - Rest of the stuff is straight forward.

-## H2 Console
+### H2 Console
-We have enabled h2 console in /src/main/resources/application.properties
+We will enable h2 console in /src/main/resources/application.properties

 ```
 spring.h2.console.enabled=true
 ```

 You can start the application by running H2InMemoryDbDemoApplication as a java application.

 You can also run the H2-Console on the browser
 - http://localhost:8080/h2-console
 - Use db url jdbc:h2:mem:testdb